EU leaders to shield strategic firms from hostile interest amid crisis

 Leaders of the 27 EU states in a videoconference starting from 4 p.m.
 (1500 GMT) will agree to take “all necessary measures to protect strategic assets and technology from foreign investments that could threaten legitimate public policy objectives,” according to draft conclusions of the call.

-The European Commission, the EU executive arm, issued guidelines on Wednesday to boost national defences against takeovers.
+The European Commission, the EU executive arm, issued guidelines on Wednesday to boost national defenses against takeovers.

 “As in any crisis, when our industrial and corporate assets can be under stress, we need to protect our security and economic sovereignty,” Commission head Ursula von der Leyen said.